 Sexual Anxiety in Females and Gendered “Girls” at Birth

-Sexual anxiety in females and gendered girls at birth is quite common.
+Sexual anxiety in females and those gendered girls at birth is common.

-From the moment women are socialized as a “girl,” their sex organs and their sexual pleasure is treated differently than it is for men
+From the moment women are socialized as a “girl,” her sex organs and her sexual pleasure is treated differently than it is for men

 For example…did you know that the external genitalia is called a Vulva?

 I didn’t learn the difference until I was in college studying sexuality.
-It seems that Americans are sexually illiterate when it comes to the anatomy of pleasure.
+Meaning, it seems that Americans are sexually illiterate when it comes to the anatomy of pleasure.

 Defining Intimacy